Local heights on hyperelliptic curves and quadratic Chabauty: Examples

 The curve $X$ has Mordell--Weil rank $2$, and therefore we can apply the quadratic Chabauty method at $p = 53$ (as implemented in \cite{QCMod}) to find a finite set of $p$-adic points containing the rational points $X(\Q)$.
-Combining this with a Mordell--Weil sieve we obtain the following theorem. \begin{theorem} The rational points of $X: y^2 = x^6 + 18/5x^4 + 6/5x^3 + 9/5x^2 + 6/5x + 1/5$ are the $10$ points
+We then use a Mordell--Weil sieve (for more details see \cite{BruinStollMW}) at $97$ to rule out the extra points in all but two residue discs.
+We futher sieve at the primes $23, 283, 1259, 2447,$ and $5419$ to rule out these residue discs.
+We obtain the following theorem. \begin{theorem} The rational points of $X: y^2 = x^6 + 18/5x^4 + 6/5x^3 + 9/5x^2 + 6/5x + 1/5$ are the $10$ points

 \end{theorem}